Infant Twins Traveling With Parents Were Drenched In Urine And Buried Under Piles Of Clothes, Police Say

 The Lexington Herald Leader is reporting that the car was piled to the ceiling with clothes and the officers had to dig through the bags to find the infants.
 The officers say it took them even longer to find the second infant.

-The arrest report revealed that the 6-month-old twins were wearing tank tops and were soaked in urine.
+The arrest report revealed that the six-month-old twins were wearing tank tops and were soaked in urine.
 Additionally, they were extremely cold to touch, in the 30-degree weather.
 Officers said their hands and feet had turned purple.

 Amazingly, Smith and Cramer told police officers that the babies were fine, insisting that they checked on the infants every 50 miles to confirm that their bags had not fallen on them.

-Emergency respondents were radioed in to check on the infants, before they were placed in the hands of child protective services.
+Emergency respondents were radioed in to check on the infants before they were placed in the hands of child protective services.
 The arrest report stated that the twins were “in grave danger of suffocation,” and were extremely lucky to be alive.

 Police say the 6-month-old twins were cold to the touch, their feet and hands were purple, and their clothes were soaked in urine. https://t.co/QumlcOkFaO